Male Northern Cardinal bird in Michigan - USA

 Image Credit: Depositphotos

-Dogwood berries ripen in fall and persist into winter, providing crucial food when other sources are scarce.
-Cardinals also eat the seeds and fruits from over 100 plant species, including wild grape, sumac, and elderberry.
-By establishing a variety of native fruiting plants, you create a year-round buffet.
+Dogwood berries ripen in the fall and remain through the winter, which provide very important food when other food sources are limited.
+Cardinels also consume seeds and fruit from over one-hundred species of plants, including wild grape, sumac, and elderberry.
+When you plant a diverse assortment of native fruiting plants, you provide a year-round buffet.

 Check Price